tutorcruncher/timecruncher/features/multi-language.md

   - /fr/
   - /testing/www.tutorcruncher.com/tutorcruncher-greek/
 ---
-TutorCruncher supports any country, and you can change your timezone, language and currency so that your software is customised the way you need it to be.
+TutorCruncher can be used all over the world; you can change your timezone, language and currency so that your software is customised the way you need it to be.

 Your timezone can be set for each user, so different users can have different timezones.